Grace

 Bio

-Grace Pailthorpe was a British surrealist painter, surgeon and researcher in the field of psychology.
-She is considered to be one of the seminal artists who contributed to the birth of Psychorealism.
-She was born in St Leonards-on-Sea in Sussex as the only daughter among ten children, to parents who were members of the Plymouth Brethren, a strict and puritanical religious sect.
-She enrolled in the Royal College of Music in 1908 but soon decided to study medicine and by 1914 had qualified as a doctor at the Royal Victoria Infirmary.
-During World War I she served with distinction as a surgeon at military hospitals in Paris, London and Liverpool.
-Her artistic work pushed forward her investigation into the unconscious, linking her professional interests with her surrealist practice, which she saw as psychologically liberating.
-It led her to her pioneering work in the development of art therapy later in her life.
+Grace Pailthorpe was a British surrealist painter, surgeon, and psychology researcher, and is considered one of the seminal artists who helped develop Psychorealism.
+She was born in St Leonards-on-Sea, Sussex, as the only daughter of ten children, to parents who were members of the Plymouth Brethren, a conservative Christian religious group.
+She enrolled in the Royal College of Music in 1908 but soon decided to study medicine, and by 1914, she had qualified as a doctor at the Royal Victoria Infirmary.
+During World War I, she served with distinction as a surgeon at military hospitals in Paris, London, and Liverpool.
+Pailthorpe’s artistic work advanced her exploration of the unconscious, connecting her professional interests with her surrealist practice, which she saw as psychologically liberating.
+It led her to pioneering work in the development of art therapy later in her life.
+Pailthorpe’s work has been exhibited at some of the world’s most prestigious fine art institutions.